Axis of movement and planes of movement get mixed up all the time, in this video and blog you’ll learn the difference between planes and axes.

 Axis and planes of movement are different, however, they certainly relate.
 This module of the “Body In Motion” will come up in your Level 3 Anatomy and Physiology exam.
-Knowing the difference between axis and planes of movements will be key as you can expect 4 to 6 exam questions around this module.
+Knowing the difference between axis and planes of movement will be key as you can expect 4 to 6 exam questions around this module.

 In this video, I explain the difference between Axis of Movement and Planes of Movement.

 If you watch until the end there is another video to help you further, here’s the link if you want to head there now: What are the 3 Anatomical Planes of Movement?

 The Axis of Movement is the invisible straight line that our joints move around.